 “Jazz, pop, blues, Brasil, rap, and funk – anything goes at the Junction.”

 Émile Parisien Quartet at A-Trane

 Last night I saw the Émile Parisien Quartet perform at A-Trane.
-It was incredible!!!
-The performance at 9 pm was fully booked, but they had an earlier session, and I was able to get a reservation.
+It was incredible!!
+The 9 pm performance was fully booked, but I got a ticket for an earlier session.
 What’s even better, I was invited to take a closer seat only a few feet from the musicians!
-Watching them perform was as exciting as listening to their music.
+Watching them perform was almost as exciting as listening to their music.

-French saxophonist and composer Émile Parisien is a phenomenon who “lives every moment of his music and makes it dance”.
+French saxophonist, composer Émile Parisien is a phenomenon who “lives every moment of his music and makes it dance”.
 His talented quartet includes:

 “The Parisien Quartet plays music that maybe only French people can.
 It’s intellectual and nefarious, provocative and witty, anarchic and disciplined.”

 Parisien performs at festivals like Jazz in Marciac and has played with well-known musicians including Wynton Marsalis, Christian McBride, Johnny Griffin, and Bobby Hutcherson.
-Classical and contemporary composers Hector Berlioz, Igor Stravinsky, Richard Wagner, John Coltrane, and Wayne Shorter inspire his compositions.
+Classical and contemporary composers Hector Berlioz, Igor Stravinsky, Richard Wagner, John Coltrane, and Wayne Shorter inspire him.